Insert payloads (fylr restore)

 --file-api

-• rput: target server loads files from remote URLs.
+• rput: only upload file URLs, target server loads files from remote URLs

-• rput_leave: target server stores remote URLs, no data is copied to storage.
+• rput_leave: target server only stores remote URLs, no data is copied to storage

-rput and rput_leave are faster, put might take long.
+rput, rput_leave, rput_bulk and rput_leave_bulk are faster, put might take long.

 • type: string